 Redis on Docker

 Docker adds an additional network layer - that might lead to lower performance than bare metal.
-To optimise and configure your redis deployment follow the official docker guide.
+To optimize and configure your redis deployment follow the official docker guide.

 Disabled by default